univention/univention-corporate-server/doc/changelog/index.rst

 * Fix a potential infinite loop in handling Samba logon hour syntax (:uv:bug:`28496`).

-* Adjusted DNS object handling to fix compatibility with the |UCSUHRA|
+* Adjusted DNS object handling to fix compatibility with the |UCSREST|
   (:uv:bug:`55555`).

 * The cron job for deleting expired block list entries now runs only if block